 Warmer weather encourages getaways but you need to check if your car is in a good place too, say Holts.
 Here are some tips on what to check.
 1. Tyres Tyres are often considered the most important safety aspect to check because they are the thing that connects your car to the road.
-Check for proper tread depth, cuts or bulges, and ensure that the tyres are inflated properly.
-2. … [Read more...]
+Check for proper tread depth, cuts or bulges, and ensure that the tyres are … [Read more...]

 Cold weather check list to keep going